warisa-r/simcronomicon/docs/source/create_custom_compartmental.rst

 Next Steps
 ----------

-Now that you can create custom compartmental models, explore:
+Now that you can create custom infection models, explore:

 - **SIRD Model**: Add death compartment to your SIR model
 - **Age-Structured Models**: Different parameters for age groups